richardschoen/iforgit/knowledge/STRSEUARC.md

          REPLACE(*YES)
 ```

-### Replace the temporary STRSEU command in QPDA with a copy of STRSEUAUD command renamed as STRSEU
+### Replace the temporary STRSEU command in QPDA with a copy of STRSEUARC command renamed as STRSEU

 ```
 DLTCMD CMD(QPDA/STRSEU)